MicrosoftDocs/powerapps-docs/articles/kratosapps-tutorial-pcselector.md

 5. Move the rectangle to the upper-left corner of the screen by dragging the selection box around it up and to the left.

-6. Widen the rectangle by dragging the white square in the right side of the selection box to the right until the rectangle becomes a banner across the top of the screen.
+6. In the right side of the same selection box, drag the white square to the right edge of the screen, so that the rectangle becomes a banner.

 	The thumbnail view of your screen, near its left edge, reflects your changes.

 	![A thumbnail of a blank screen with an orange banner](./media/kratosapps-tutorial-pcselector/banner-thumbnail.jpg)
 ## Show the device categories ##
 In this procedure, you'll add a gallery that shows an icon for each device category.
-A gallery is a UI element that contains other UI elements, so that you can show sets of related data.
+A gallery is a UI element that contains other UI elements.
+By adding and configuring a gallery, you can show a set of related data more easily than by adding and configuring individual elements.

 1. On the **Insert** tab, click **Gallery**, and then click the horizontal **Image Only** gallery to add it to your screen.